dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 Setup your <username>.properties file as described above in "Installing Dart SDK and Dartium"

-In a similar fashion create a new <username>.<build-os>.properties file in the same directory as the <username>.properties file with content copied from chrome-bot.<build-os>.properties
+In a similar fashion create a new <username>.<build-os>.properties file in the same directory (dart/editor/tools/features/com.google.dart.tools.deploy.feature_releng/build-settings) as the <username>.properties file with content copied from chrome-bot.<build-os>.properties

-Run the build_rcp.xml ant script in the com.google.dart.tools.deploy.feature_releng project
+Run the build_rcp.xml ant script in the dart/editor/tools/features/com.google.dart.tools.deploy.feature_releng project

     ant -f build_rcp.xml -Dbuild.os=<os>
   where <os> is one of